dataquine/dataquine/README.md

 # Lesley Duff aka Data Quine
 ## Who am I? 🙋🏻‍♀️

 Scottish senior web and software developer now exploring whether the third act of my professional life is working with data.
+Currently unemployed and looking for my next role.

 ## What's the plan?

 > The best laid schemes o’ Mice an’ Men
           Gang aft agley

 A career changer.
 I was 4 weeks into a 14 week course retraining with the [@CodeClan](https://github.com/codeclan) [Professional Data Analysis](https://codeclan.com/courses/data-analysis/) DR22 remote cohort when CodeClan sadly went into liquidation [BBC News: Digital skills academy CodeClan goes into liquidation](https://www.bbc.co.uk/news/uk-scotland-scotland-business-66407025).
-So I have a beginner level of R with data wrangling and cleaning so far  The instructors were brilliant.
-Intense course, hard work and long hours but was really enjoying it.
-Was looking forward to future modules on visualisation and machine learning.
-Through Scottish government intervention teaching will resume 21 Aug 2023 via a different company CodeBase but with some of the same instructors.
+The instructors were brilliant.
+Through Scottish government intervention the course continued via a different company CodeBase but with some of the same instructors.

 ## What I want, what I really, *really* want.
 "I want" doesn't get, so pretty please 🙏

-Currently unemployed due to cuts in government funding of charities and looking for work either in #Glasgow or preferably remote. #Disabled and have found working from home since #COVID-19 tremendously enabling as it reduces some barriers for me.
+Unemployed due to cuts in government funding of charities and looking for work either in #Glasgow or preferably #Remote. #Disabled and have found working from home since #COVID-19 tremendously enabling as it reduces some barriers for me.

 ***Ideally*** meaningful work that tackles inequality and/or improves the lives of people in #Scotland.
 Previously I've worked in #Education, #SocialWork and #SocialCare sectors, all have been incredibly rewarding in ways other than money.

-Open minded as to role e.g. #DataAnalyst, #DataScientist or #DataEngineer whatever else as a label but deluged with data.
+Open minded as to role or job title, I'm a developer to my core but now with added skills in data manipulation.
+Would love to use code where I'm deluged with data.
 Current skills more at the engineering end but I'm doing my best to learn what I can of the other disciplines and will continue to find out about whatever is necessary to do the job at hand.
-I practice what I preach regarding lifelong learning - self-funded on this course so I put my money where my mouth is.
+I practice what I preach regarding lifelong learning - self-funded on the data analytics course so I put my money where my mouth is.

 ## What are my super powers? 🦸🏻‍♀️